In this post, we’ll answer the question, “what is keyboard aftertouch” and let you know if it’s a feature worth having.

 In this case, keyboards with aftertouch respond to pressure.

-Here’s a quick example to help you understand this concept.
+Here’s an example to help you understand pressure sensitivity.

 Let’s say you play a C note on your MIDI keyboard.